jhildenbiddle/karma-file-fixtures-preprocessor/README.md

 };
 ```

-Karma will load the specified fixture files and store each file's content within a global object accessible to all test files:
+Fixture content is stored as a global object accessible in your test environment:

 ```javascript
 // app.test.js